-- During regular business hours, contact Facilities at (301) 696-3452 (x3452 from a campus phone). - After hours, call Campus Safety and Security at (301) 696- 3548 ("0" from a campus phone) and they will contact the appropriate Facilities personnel. - In the residence halls, a building staff member.
+- During regular business hours, contact Facilities at (301) 696-3452. - After hours, call Campus Safety and Security at (301) 696-3548 and they will contact the appropriate Facilities personnel. - In the residence halls, a building staff member.

 Residence Hall Amenities